LuisM78/Occupancy-detection-data/README.md

 Please read the commented lines in the model development file.
 Install all the packages dependencies before trying to train and test the models.

+It is advised to execute each command one by one in case you find any errors/warnings about a missing package.

 Please do not forget to cite the publication!
 Thank you!